WHBL: Programming

 The station's programming is standard for an AM talk station, and organized, including imaging, in the same manner as Green Bay sister station WTAQ.
 It features a local morning show, Sheboygan's Morning News with Kelly Meyer, along with daily Focus on the Family commentary, and national conservative talk programs the rest of the day, including Dan Bongino, Sean Hannity, Mark Levin and Buck Sexton.
 The Clark Howard Show is at the end of the evening (along with a 'best-of' show on Sunday afternoons), followed by Coast to Coast AM nightly.
 The station also maintains local rights to the Glenn Beck Program, but only carries a weekend 'best-of' compilation of the daily series.

 The station's weather forecasts are provided by WLUK-TV in Green Bay, a deal that was retained despite WLUK losing cable carriage in Sheboygan in 2011 due to outside corporate factors involving Fox programming.

 Weekends consist mainly of general advice shows, including Kim Komando, Handel on the Law, Legal Defense with local attorney Kirk Obear via a brokered programming arrangement, the weekend best-of package of The Rush Limbaugh Show, and Leo Laporte's The Tech Guy, along with sports programs such as Pro Football Weekly and the regional outdoors show Outdoors Radio with Dan Small.
 Local church programming and The Lutheran Hour airs on Sunday morning, along with the polka-focused Polkatime America.

 The station also carries Milwaukee Brewers baseball, Green Bay Packers football, Wisconsin Badgers football and men's basketball, and local high school sports.
 All programming on weekdays and weekends is subject to sports or breaking news pre-emption.
+It also previously hosted games played by the Sheboygan Red Skins back when they first existed in the National Basketball League and National Basketball Association before defecting from the latter league.